luis-amado/luis-amado/README.md

 </table>

 ## Education
-Currently studying my third semester of university at Tecnológico de Monterrey for a Bachelor of Engineering in Computer Science and I will graduate on May 2026.
+Currently studying my fourth semester of university at Tecnológico de Monterrey for a Bachelor of Engineering in Computer Science and I will graduate on May 2026.
 Relevant coursework: Data structures and algorithms, Internet of Things, Object-oriented programming and Computational architecture.

 ### Academic Projects
 - Volcanic projectile simulation using Matlab and AppDesigner to create an interface for controlling the parameters.